 In ordinary life, we hardly realize that we receive a great deal more than we give, and that it is only with gratitude that life becomes rich.

 Dietrich Bonhoeffer, German pastor

-Gratitude is the cornerstone of a peaceful, content life.
-How to be grateful?
+Be grateful for what you have; gratitude is the cornerstone of a peaceful, content life.